-Article 34 - Competent authorities of a Contracting State may request any authority of another Contracting State (e.g., a State where relatives of a child are located) to communicate any information it possesses which is relevant to the protection of the child.
+Article 34 -Competent authorities of a Contracting State may request any authority of another Contracting State (e.g., a State where relatives of a child are located, the State of habitual residence of the child before crossing an international border) to communicate any information it possesses which is relevant to the protection of the child-if possible and appropriate (e.g., the attribution or extinction of parental responsibility concerning the child (Art.
+16) or the existence of a measure of protection (Art.
+23)).